wehlutyk/thesis/content/1-introduction-2-evolution.md

 A first stream of research explored ways in which verbal memory and social or cultural background can interact.
 The way short stories are conserved and transformed was shown to depend on variables such as daily activity, diversity of social backgrounds in a group, social status and age [@northway_influence_1936;@maxwell_remembering_1936].
 Later works confirmed other aspects of Bartlett's intuitions, for instance the role of identifiable details in the evolution of pictures [@ward_experiment_1949], or the influence of titles on the way content is interpreted and transformed [@hall_effect_1950].
-^[In a note that is quite relevant note for today's situation, Hall notes that "the function of the headline or title to some story or article is that of giving a particular emphasis to certain aspects of the text, and is one of the main methods of distorting and biasing what is remembered" [@hall_effect_1950, p.
+^[In a note that is quite relevant for today's situation, Hall notes that "the function of the headline or title to some story or article is that of giving a particular emphasis to certain aspects of the text, and is one of the main methods of distorting and biasing what is remembered" [@hall_effect_1950, p.
 120].
 He later reflects on the fact that such results have crucial political implications given the development of mass media.
 ]